hantsy/quarkus-sandbox/docs/jakarta-data.md

 In Quarkus, the transaction management works seamlessly with the Jakarta Data Repository interfaces.

-Add a `@Transactional` annotation on the `PostRepository` interface or on the certain methods, eg. `deleteAll()`, it will be added in the implementation class.
+Add a `@Transactional` annotation on the `PostRepository` interface or on the certain methods, eg. `deleteAll()`, when it is compiled, it will be added in the generated implementation class too.

 ```java
 @Repository